Leadership structures in primary schools

 2. Phase-based leadership

-3. Focus-based leadership
+3. Responsibility-based leadership

 4. Distributed, democratic or collective leadership